Top 10 Best Mustaches in MLB History: Iconic Facial Hair in Baseball

 During his playing career, which featured one MVP and nine Gold Gloves, Mattingly's mustache was a sort of unspoken protest against the rules.
 And it only added to the mystery surrounding his perception as one of the most talented players of his generation.

-These ten mustaches are not just facial hair.
-They mirror the people, times, and cultural changes that turned Major League Baseball into what we know it to be.
+These ten mustaches are not just facial hair, they mirror the people, times, and cultural changes that turned Major League Baseball into what we know it to be.
 From Rollie Fingers' classic handlebar look to Don Mattingly's rogue whiskers, every mustache tells a tale of personality and demonstrates the timeless slickness facial hair brings to America's greatest game.

 LATEST